|

 "I was thinking of the first time I saw you with your hair

-loose," she said.
-"It was just before the harvest rite
+loose," she answered.
+"It was just before the Harvest

 "What, meleth nín?" he asked, smiling.

-"I thought you looked like a wild creature that would carry
+"I thought you looked like a wild creature who carried defenceless

-defenceless women off into the woods and ravish them," she
+women off into the woods and ravished them," she said.
+"And

 "I would not call you a defenceless woman, melmenya."